 Notice of Generating Unit Retirement or Mothball

-Including Return from Retirement or Mothball
+Including Rescission of Retirement or Mothball

 This is a notification of the retirement or mothballing of a Generating Unit in accordance with Section 41of the CAISO Tariff.
 An electronic copy of this completed form should be sent to the CAISO at RegulatoryContracts@caiso.com.
 However, this form will not be considered complete until the original form containing an original signature, including all attachments, is received by the CAISO at the following address: CAISO, Attention: Director of Infrastructure Contracts and Management; 250 Outcropping Way, Folsom CA 95630.